Wagner mercenary leader issues defiant audio statement as uncertainty swirls after mutiny

-But uncertainty still swirled about his fate, as well as that of rebellion leader Yevgeny Prigozhin and his private army, the impact on the war in Ukraine, and even the political future of President Vladimir Putin.

-In an 11-minute audio statement, Prigozhin denied trying to attack the Russian state and said he acted in response to an attack on his force that killed some 30 of his fighters.
+In an 11-minute audio statement, Yevgeny Prigozhin said he acted “to prevent the destruction of the Wagner private military company” and in response to an attack on a Wagner camp that killed some 30 fighters.

 A feud between the Wagner Group leader and Russia's military brass that has festered throughout the war erupted into a mutiny that saw the mercenaries leave Ukraine to seize a military headquarters in a southern Russian city and roll seemingly unopposed for hundreds of miles toward Moscow, before turning around after less than 24 hours on Saturday.

+Though the mutiny was brief, it was not bloodless.
+Russian media reported that several military helicopters and a communications plane were shot down by Wagner forces, killing at least 15.
+Prigozhin expressed regret for downing the aircraft but said they were bombing his convoys.

+Russia's Defense Ministry has denied attacking Wagner's camp, and the U.S. had intelligence that Prigozhin was building up his forces near the border with Russia for some time, suggesting the revolt was planned.

-Russian media reported a criminal probe against Prigozhin continued, and some lawmakers called for his head.
+Russian media reported that a criminal case against Prigozhin hasn’t been closed, despite earlier Kremlin statements, and some Russian lawmakers called for his head.

+Andrei Gurulev, a retired general and current lawmaker who has rowed with the mercenary leader, said Prigozhin and his right-hand man Dmitry Utkin deserve “a bullet in the head.”

+It was unclear what resources Prigozhin can draw on, and how much of his substantial wealth he can access.
+Police searching his St. Petersburg office amid the rebellion found 4 billion rubles ($48 million) in trucks outside the building, according to Russian media reports confirmed by the Wagner boss.
+He claimed the money was intended to pay his soldiers’ families.

 In a return to at least superficial normality, Moscow’s mayor announced an end to the “counterterrorism regime” imposed on the capital Saturday, when troops and armored vehicles set up checkpoints on the outskirts and authorities tore up roads leading into the city.

-Prigozhin’s rift with the military dates back years, to Russia's intervention in Syria, where Wagner forces also were active.

-Putin stood back from the feud and Shoigu and Gerasimov remained mum, possibly reflecting uncertainty about the president's support.
-Observers said that by failing to end the feud, Putin had encouraged Prigozhin to raise the stakes dramatically.

-Some analysts saw Prigozhin’s revolt as a desperate move to save Wagner from being dismantled after an order that all private military companies sign contracts with the Defense Ministry by July 1.
+Prigozhin’s statement appeared to confirm analysts' view that the revolt was a desperate move to save Wagner from being dismantled after an order that all private military companies sign contracts with the Defense Ministry by July 1.

+Prigozhin said the majority of his fighters refused to come under the Defense Ministry’s command, and the force planned to hand over the military equipment it was using in Ukraine on June 30, after pulling out of Ukraine and gathering in the southern Russian city of Rostov-on-Don.
+Prigozhin claimed an attack that killed his fighters outraged the commanders and they decided to move sooner.

 Russian political analyst Tatiana Stanovaya said on Twitter that Prigozhin’s mutiny “wasn’t a bid for power or an attempt to overtake the Kremlin,” but a desperate move amid his escalating rift with Russia’s military leadership.